Compliance and enforcement sector careers

 Auditor

-Auditors analyse reports and conduct reviews to ensure that funds, resources, and programs are being used correctly, that corporate operations are in line with legal requirements and that taxes and natural resource royalties are collected and paid as required.
+Auditors analyze reports and conduct reviews to ensure that funds, resources and programs are being used correctly, that corporate operations are in line with legal requirements and that taxes and natural resource royalties are collected and paid as required.
 Financial and tax auditors will often have a professional accounting designation or other financial education and experience, but there are opportunities for performance-based and program-based audits as well.
 Examples:

-• Financial auditor – Office of the Auditor General
+• Financial auditor: Office of the Auditor General

 • Tax auditor (includes natural resource royalties)